Ante Bakmaz

-Ante Bakmaz (born 7 March 1992) is an Australian professional footballer who last played as a centre-back for NWS Spirit FC.
+Ante Bakmaz (born 7 March 1992) is a former Australian professional footballer who last played as a centre-back for NWS Spirit FC.

 Early life

 Born in the suburbs of Sydney, Australia, Bakmaz moved to his country of origin, Croatia, after completing his studies in 2013.
 His brother is well renowned Chess Grandmaster and Age Of Empires 2 High Elo player Mate Bakmaz.

 Club career

 Early career

 Starting his career in Australia, Bakmaz moved to Croatia in 2013.
 He played first for NK Trešnjevka, and then for NK Laduč in 2014, before moving to Amsterdam, Netherlands in 2015.
 He joined Dutch side Chabab, before moving to Ajax.
 He would, however, only play for the reserve teams.

 Latvia and Lithuania

 After the 2015–16 season, which left him injured and without a professional contract, Bakmaz moved to Maltese side St. Andrews in 2016.
 After six months, in 2017, he signed a one-year contract with Latvian club FK Jelgava.
 In January 2018, Bakmaz signed for FK Kauno Žalgiris in Lithuania, before moving back to Latvia, signing for Valmieras FK in the same year's summer transfer window.